Bownly/GBMicroGames/README.md

 ## Setup - how to
 1. Clone the repo and make a branch off of master.
 2. Make a folder in your project's root directory with your Itch name as the folder name.
+(If you want, you can make a copy of the Template folder and work off of that as a base.)
-3. Add a value for your microgame to the *MICROGAME* enum in *enums.h*.
-The name should follow the naming convention of *MG_YOURNAME_MICROGAMENAME*
+3. Add a line for your microgame inside *Shared/database/microgameList.h*.
+The proper format should be pretty self explanatory.
-4. Navigate to *Shared/database/microgameData.c*.
-In there, add an entry for your microgame.
-5. In *Shared/microgameManagerState.c*, add an #include line for your main c file.
+4. In *Shared/microgameManagerState.c*, add an #include line for your main file's header file.
-6. Still in *Shared/microgameManagerState.c*, find the switch statement inside *microgameManagerGameLoop()*, and add a *case* for your microgame's enum that calls your main function.
-Just follow the pattern of the other cases.
-Note that your main function will be called every frame, and will be the only entry point to your microgame's code.
-7. In *make.bat*, add a call to your personal *make* file, and add your files to the line at the end that builds the rom.
+5. In *make.bat*, add a call to your personal *make* file, and add your files to the line at the end that builds the rom.

 ## Integrating your microgame with the engine:
-- As mentioned above, every microgame will have a single main function that will be called every frame.
+- Every microgame will have a single main function that will be called every frame.
 For this function, please stick to the naming convention of *yournameGamenameMicrogameMain()*. (e.g. *bownlyBowMicrogameMain()* for a microgame called Bow made by Bownly)
 - Each microgame will have 3 different difficulties (values: 0, 1, 2).
 You can get the current difficulty by reading the global variable, *mgDifficulty*.
 This is a readonly variable that the engine will write to before your microgame begins.
 Its value will remain unchanged for the duration of your microgame, so don't worry about having to make a local copy or anything.
 It's up to you to determine how to manifest the different levels of difficulty within the context of your microgame.
 - Each microgame will have 3 different levels of speed (values: 0, 1, 2).
 The variable for this is *mgSpeed*.
 The above explanation for *mgDifficulty* also applies for mgSpeed.
 - When the player has completed your microgame, set *mgStatus* to *WON* (don't forget to include *Shared/enums.h*).
 Similarly, set mgStatus to *LOST* if the player has lost your microgame.

 ## Things to keep in mind:
 - Preface as many files and variables with your username as possible to avoid multiple definition errors.
+And/or make your variables static when appropriate, for similar reasons.
 - Use any and all of the code in the codebase as reference material as much as you'd like.
-Heck, that's explicitly what *Shared/states/sharedTemplateMicrogame.c* is there for.
+Heck, that's explicitly what the entire Template folder is there for.
 - Don't write any data to the following sprites/background tiles: 0xFC-0xFF.
 - Also, don't touch sprite id #39.
 - Similarly, don't use the window layer.
 Like the above two items, it's reserved for the countdown timer visuals.